peterkuma/ml-clouds-2021/README.md

 time to complete (hours to days, depending on the CPU).
 In general, the tasks should be run in order because of data dependencies.

+Plots which contain complex vector graphics are saved as PNG with width of slightly above 1920px.
+Other plots are saved as PDF.

 ```sh
 # Optional configuration:
 export JOBS=24 # Number of concurrent jobs.
 Defaults to the number of CPU cores if not set.